ding2/ding2/README.md

 	~$ drush make --concurrency=1 --no-core --contrib-destination=. ding2.make

-You should not that the _--concurrency=1_ only apply to drush make that comes with drush-5.x.
+You should note that the _--concurrency=1_ only apply to drush make that comes with drush-5.x.

 If you want a developer version with Git working copies, run this command instead: